Zimbabwe Food Guide

 Mopane Worms (Madora)

-The ultimate adventure food.
-These edible caterpillars (larvae of the Emperor moth) are rich in protein and considered a delicacy.
-Dried and fried or cooked with spices, they offer a chewy texture and earthy, nutty flavor.
-Especially popular in Matabeleland and Midlands regions.
+These edible caterpillars, the larvae of the Emperor moth, are high in protein and treated as a delicacy.
+Dried and fried or simmered with spices, they come out chewy with an earthy, nutty taste.
+They are eaten most in Matabeleland and the Midlands.

 Mazondo (Cow Trotters)